NOAA-ORR-ERD/PyGnome/Installing.rst

   > git clone https://github.com/NOAA-ORR-ERD/PyGNOME.git

-This will create a PyGNOME directory with all the code in it.
+This will create a `./pygnome` directory with all the code in it.

 git branches:
   git supports a number of different "branches" or versions of the code.